“This is what gives art its essential lustre:

 You can try to glean clues here and there.
 Note, for instance, that Dana Jain wants to attract families by staging a “ceremony” that certainly seems to have religious or mystical overtones.

 The Spiral of Light ceremony is actually an Advent observance, disguised slightly so as not to offend non-Christian families.
 (Advent is the celebration of the coming or second coming of Christ.)
 All the festivals at Waldorf schools are, at root, religious.
 "At the request of non-Christian families, some schools have given their Festival celebrations and pageants more generic names, so that Michaelmas becomes the Fall Festival and the Advent Garden is called the Spiral of Light.
 In situations where it is not possible to soften or eliminate the 'Christian message,' e.g. a performance of the Shepherds’ Play, parents may keep children home on the day of its performance ...
 On both the macrocosmic and microcosmic levels we ignore the world of nature at our peril.
-The Christian Festivals and their renewal and expansion as described by Steiner, provide a vital and comforting space in which children and adults alike can renew and expand their relationship with the earth and its relationship with the sun, moon, and stars." — Waldorf teacher Eugene Schwartz, "Anthroposophy and Waldorf Education: Do the Festivals Have a Future?"
+The Christian Festivals and their renewal and expansion as described by Steiner, provide a vital and comforting space in which children and adults alike can renew and expand their relationship with the earth and its relationship with the sun, moon, and stars." — Waldorf teacher Eugene Schwartz, http://knol.google.com/k/anthroposophy-and-waldorf-education-do-the-festivals-have-a-future#.

 “This notion, that imagination is the heart of learning, animates the entire arc of Waldorf teaching.” — Todd Oppenheimer, “Schooling the Imagination”, THE ATLANTIC MONTHLY, September, 1999.

 Waldorf schools emphasize imagination.
-They display “imaginative” art and encourage “imaginative” play.
+They display “imaginative” art and they encourage “imaginative” play.
 What they don’t usually spell out is the reason for this emphasis.
-In the Waldorf belief system, imagination is the first stage on the path toward exact clairvoyance.
-The stages are imagination, inspiration, intuition, full clairvoyance, and “exact” clairvoyance.* Rudolf Steiner claimed to use exact clairvoyance.
-(Hence, nothing he said can be disputed, since he knew the exact Truth.)
+In the Waldorf belief system, imagination is the first stage on the path toward clairvoyance.
+The stages are imagination, inspiration, intuition, clairvoyance, and “exact” clairvoyance.* Rudolf Steiner claimed to use exact clairvoyance.
+(Hence, very few of his teachings can be disputed, since he knew the exact Truth.)
+The forms of imagination, etc., attainable now by Waldorf students pale in comparison to the perfected forms that can be attained by initiates and that all humanity will attain in the future, according to Steiner.

 These stages are spiritual — they are not seated in the brain but in invisible spiritual “organs.”
 The brain is held in low esteem at Waldorf schools.
 The use of the brain — in particular, disciplined, rational use of the brain, that is, intellect — is faulty, Steiner taught.
 At most, the brain can tell us about the physical plane of existence — the lowest and least important plane.
 For higher cognition, we have to turn to clairvoyance and its precursors.
 In stressing imagination, inspiration, and so forth, Waldorf teachers attempt to deflect students from rationality, thereby opening the portals to the worlds beyond our own.